Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Methods

 \section{Methods}

-Fig.\ \ref{fig:basic_premise} shows the pipeline from raw measured data through to feature creation and selection, modelling, and finally capacity forecasting and knee point prediction.
-Feature creation and selection are not dependent on battery chemistry, usage or history, therefore this approach should be able to handle a wide variety of different cells in the same manner.
+Fig.\ \ref{fig:basic_premise} shows the pipeline from raw measured data through to feature extraction and selection, modelling, and finally capacity forecasting and knee point prediction.
+Feature extraction and selection are not dependent on battery chemistry, usage or history, therefore this approach should be able to handle a wide variety of different cells in the same manner.
 Since this is a supervised learning method, regular measurements of state of health (from check up tests) are required.
 The state of health metric used throughout this paper is the discharge capacity $Q$ \cite{severson2019data1, attia2020data2}, but other metrics (such as resistance) could instead be used if desired.
-Gaussian process regression was used to model the relationship between features and the \textit{change} in battery health $\Delta Q$ over discrete sections of input data, each of time period $\Delta t$.
-The full capacity fade trajectory for a given usage condition can then be constructed by summing all $\Delta Q$ over time.
+Gaussian process regression was used to model the relationship between features and the \textit{change} in battery health $\Delta Q = Q(t+ \Delta t) - Q(t)$, where $Q(t+ \Delta t)$ is the measured capacity at time $t+\Delta t$ and $Q(t)$ is the measured capacity at time $t$.
+In other words, data was divided into discrete sections, each of time period $\Delta t$, each section having a single row of features and a single capacity change $\Delta Q$.
+The full capacity fade trajectory, $Q(t)$, for a given usage condition can then be constructed by summing all $\Delta Q$ over time, in a piecewise linear fashion.